zchee/golang-wiki/WindowsCrossCompiling.md

 exit 0
 ```

-Last step is to build windows versions of standard commands and libraries.
-I have small script for that too:
+Last step is to build Windows versions of standard commands and libraries.
+I have a small script for that too:

 ```sh
 $ cat ~/bin/buildpkg